First Year Discovery Subjects - Fall 2021

-Explore hard choices, ethical dilemmas, and the risk of failure in the humanitarian, tech, climate change, and health sectors.
-Students explore case studies presented by MIT alums, faculty, staff, students or community practitioners, and engage in simulations and facilitated discussions.
-Case studies are based on conundrums that MIT stakeholders have faced while trying to make the world a better place.
-They will expose students to ethical frameworks and standards for social engagement and intervention.
-Students will consider the choices faced, stakeholders involved, possible impact, and relevant MIT resources.
-Each student will produce a set of guiding questions to ask of themselves and others as they embark on social change work and will access a network of experienced MIT stakeholders.
+Explores hard choices, ethical dilemmas, and the risk of failure in the humanitarian, tech, climate change, and health sectors.
+Students examine case studies based on challenges faced by MIT alums, faculty, staff, students or community practitioners, and engage in simulations and facilitated discussions.
+Exposes students to ethical frameworks and standards for social engagement and intervention.
+Considers the choices faced, stakeholders involved, possible impact, and relevant MIT resources.
+Students produce a set of guiding questions to ask of themselves and others as they embark on social change work.

 Every week, students meet a new role model who demonstrates what it means to change the world through social entrepreneurship.
 Students meet individual entrepreneurs, get immersed in the ecosystem that supports them, and visit MIT labs and startups in the Cambridge innovation community.
 Each session covers an aspect of social entrepreneurship, from identifying opportunities for change to market fit to planning for scale.
 Through these speakers and field trips, students gain a greater understanding of how technology-based, impactful solutions can address global challenges.
 Students learn to identify and address social and environmental problems and understand the relevance of this work for their time at MIT.
 They will see how to bring their ideas to fruition and extend their ties with the Solve community.